 Selection of each committee member will be based on the nature of the research to be carried out and on the student's interests.
-The composition of the student advisory committee is subject to final approval by one of the Biochemistry and Molecular Biology Graduate Program Directors.
+The composition of the student advisory committee is subject to final approval by one of the Biochemistry and Molecular Medicine Graduate Program Directors.

 A Committee Approval Form should be sent to the Health Sciences Center Graduate Programs Office.

-All of the student advisory committee members must be present for the proposal defense and the dissertation defense.
+All student advisory committee members must be present for the proposal defense and the dissertation defense.
 One member may be absent for other meetings, but this should be avoided if possible.
+Although not encouraged, Zoom is an option to help navigate unexpected scheduling difficulties should they arise.

 The first meeting with the advisory committee should occur during the Fall, or early Spring, semester of the student's second year.
 During this initial meeting the student will present their research project and preliminary progress.
 The student should also present their intended plan of study to their advisory committee at this time.
 This initial meeting will allow the advisory committee to comment on the scope and direction of the intended project to help ensure a successful proposal defense.
 After this first meeting an Advisory Committee Evaluation Form and the approved Plan of Study Form should be submitted.
+A template of a typical BMM student plan of study can be found here.

 The second advisory meeting will immediately follow the student's research proposal seminar.
 During this meeting, the student will present a progress report of their research findings since the last committee meeting and discuss plans for future experimentation.
 The advisory committee will provide criticism and suggestions to help move the project forward.
-They may also examine the student in broad areas of Biochemistry and Molecular Biology including an understanding of the techniques used in the proposal and the student's ability to use deductive reasoning.
+They may also examine the student in broad areas of Biochemistry and Molecular Medicine including an understanding of the techniques used in the proposal and the student's ability to use deductive reasoning.
 The student's advisor will prepare a written critique of each advisory committee meeting using the Advisory Committee Evaluation Form.
 The completed evaluation form is signed by the committee members and placed in the student's file.
 Upon successful defense of their thesis proposal students must also file a Doctoral Proposal Defense Form.

 Following successful completion of the proposal defense and admission to candidacy, the student is required to meet with their advisory committee at least once a year to evaluate progress on the goals of the proposed research.
+Students entering their 6th year in graduate school must have committee meetings every 6 months to monitor progress.
+Failure to meet the committee meeting requirement may result in suspension of the student's stipend and tuition waiver until this requirement is met.